NoahDR17/event-hub-api/README.md

    - 3.3: Event Model - Must have ( Done )
    - 3.4: Integrate Many-to-Many Tags - Should have ( Done )
    - 3.5: Location & Event Type - Could have ( Done )
-   - 3.6: Basic CRUD and Permissions Integration - Should have ( In Progress )
+   - 3.6: Basic CRUD and Permissions Integration - Should have ( Done )
-   - 3.7: Event View and Serializer - Must have ( In Progress )
+   - 3.7: Event View and Serializer - Must have ( Done )

+ - Epic 4 API - Create Comments, Likes, and Followers/Following Features
+  - User Stories:
+   - 4.1: Create Comment Feature - Must Have ( In Progress )
 ...

 ## Features (Current State)